Showrin/nextjs-tailwind-storybook-with-ci-cd/README.md

 ## Change Eslint Config

 `.prettierrc.json` file is there to change prettier config of the app.
 We've added some configs in this file.
 To remove or add any config, you can go through [**Prettier Configuration File Doc**](https://prettier.io/docs/en/configuration.html).

+## Change Storybook Config

+All the config files of storybook are kept in the `.storybook` folder.

+All the project related configs for storybook are in `main.js` file.
+If you need to change anything in the storybook preview section, then `preview.js` file is the appropiate one.
+Learn more from [**Configure Storybook Doc**](https://storybook.js.org/docs/react/configure/overview).

+To modify the theme, we may have to work in `appTheme.js` and `manager.js` files.
+To learn more about theming, visit [**Storybook Theming Doc**](https://storybook.js.org/docs/react/configure/theming).

+If we want to do any SEO related changes, then we may have to modify `manager-head.html` or `main.js` files.
+To read more about it, visit [**Search engine optimization (SEO) Doc**](https://storybook.js.org/docs/react/sharing/publish-storybook#search-engine-optimization-seo).

+If we want to access any assets in the `public` folder, then we don't have to mention `public` in the src url.
+You can emit that.
+For example, we have an image `xyz.png` in public folder.
+Then we can access this image from any story using `./xyz.png`.
+Learn more about it from [**Serving static files via Storybook Configuration Doc**](https://storybook.js.org/docs/ember/configure/images-and-assets#serving-static-files-via-storybook-configuration).